shubhradeep23/Jenkins-Pipeline-Deploy-Java-Docker-Host/README.md

 dockerImage = ''
 CHECK_URL = "http://public-ip-ec2-docker-host:port no/greeting"

+Step 6: Using jenkins UI, Create Pipeline job with Pipeline with SCM & refer your github repo which was created in Step 2.
+Webhook Trigger should be enabled.

-Step 6: VS Code Editor, open new terminal> type the below commands to commit & push the changes you made to the empty github repo you created in step2. git init git commit -m "Jenkins Pipeline: Deploy Java App on Remote Docker EC2 using Ansible " git branch -M main
+Step 7: VS Code Editor, open new terminal> type the below commands to commit & push the changes you made to the empty github repo you created in Step2. git init git commit -m "Jenkins Pipeline: Deploy Java App on Remote Docker EC2 using Ansible " git branch -M main